humangeo/rawes/README.md

 es = rawes.Elastic('https://localhost')     # will connect to: https://localhost:443
 es = rawes.Elastic('thrift://localhost')    # will connect to: thrift://localhost:9500
 es = rawes.Elastic('https://example.org:8443', auth=('user','pass'))  # https with basic auth connection to: https://example.org:8443
+es = rawes.Elastic(['http://host1:9200', 'http://host2:9200', 'http://host3:9200'])    # Each call will be issued to a different host, default is RoundRobin strategy
 ```

 An instance of rawes.Elastic ('es' in this case) has methods for get, post, put, delete, and head (for each http verb).
 Each method takes the following parameters (defaults shown):